philsturgeon/phil.tech/_posts/2015-08-13-avoid-hardcoding-http-status-codes.markdown

 There is some room for the PHP-FIG to improve this situation I think, as the PHP community does not have a single Rack-like system where all this stuff is done already.

 I don't mind how you go about avoiding hardcoded HTTP status codes in your projects, but please avoid doing it somehow.

+If you want more advice on HTTP/API stuff, grab a copy of my book [Build APIs You Won't Hate](http://apisyouwonthate.com/).